 Most shrines and temples feature these primary deities who, having many different names and titles themselves, are again known by many local names and forms, not to mention the different epithets favoured by each devotee, hence the often quoted ‘300 million’ Gods and Goddesses of India.
 It is merely an extension to include Gautama Buddha or Jesus Christ and the various Bodhisattvas of Mahayana Buddhism, Kuan Yin, the female Bodhisattva and Goddess of Compassion of Chinese origin, and indeed, all the names and forms of God and the numerous saints, sages and prophets of all religions that are worshipped throughout the world.

 Of somewhat less importance, but very much a part of Hindu mythology, are the ‘demi-gods’ who reside in a heaven of pleasure that is attainable for the duration of merit acquired on earth, and who embody the powers of nature - the sun, the wind, fire and water, the passion of love, time, death and so on.
 Their king is Indra and they exist in an eternal rivalry or counter balance with the Asuras or power-seeking demons from the underworld.
-Despite their dominant characteristics however, neither have a monopoly over either virtue or vice, and wisdom or inordinate desire may manifest in either - and indeed, both have a spiritual mentor, preceptor or ‘guru’.
+Despite their dominant characteristics however, neither have a monopoly over either virtue or vice, and wisdom or inordinate desire may manifest in either - and indeed, both realms have a spiritual mentor, preceptor or ‘guru’.
 Nor do they represent a permanent state, and on the exhaustion of their merit or demerit, all must return again to human form in order to continue their spiritual journey beyond such dualistic concepts.
 The corresponding beings are also to be found within the six types or classes of beings in Buddhist cosmology, namely Gods and Demi-gods (Asuras), which also include humans, animals, hungry ghosts (souls who are tormented by a constant but insatiable hunger that they are physically unable to satisfy) and the residents of hell, which has its own various levels of repetitive suffering.
 In the same way that heaven in Hinduism is enjoyed after death for a length of time determined by previous meritorious deeds, hell may likewise be endured for the time it takes for the demerit earned by wrongful or sinful deeds to be exhausted.
-When both punishment and reward have thus been completed, the soul must be reborn in the earthly realm, which is the only place where progress can be made towards final liberation and the end of the cycle of birth, death and suffering.
+When a being's outstanding karmic excesses have thus been dealt with, the soul must be reborn in the earthly realm, which is the only place where progress and real learning can be made on its journey towards final liberation and the end of the cycle of birth, death and suffering.

 At such times, our belief in a personal form of the Supreme Godhead may help us to find trust and faith in a divine benefactor, and be our refuge, while at other times we may be inspired with a sense of purpose in seeking the ultimate unity - to find the single source of diversity that is akin to the pure awareness in our hearts, of comfort, security and peace.